l33tdaima/l33tdaima/p074m/README.md

 # 74. Search a 2D Matrix (Medium)

-Write an efficient algorithm that searches for a value in an m x n matrix.
+Write an efficient algorithm that searches for a value `target` in an `m x n` integer matrix `matrix`.
 This matrix has the following properties:

 - Integers in each row are sorted from left to right.
 - The first integer of each row is greater than the last integer of the previous row.